sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 ### Clone Site Stacker and the subrepos

 A Site Stacker installation includes the core [sitestacker/sitestacker](https://git.sitestacker.com/sitestacker/sitestacker) repository and one or many sub-repositories like [templates](https://git.sitestacker.com/templates), [components](https://git.sitestacker.com/components) and/or [themes](https://git.sitestacker.com/themes) built specifically for a client.
-The `sitestacker clone` command will clone all these repositories for you.

-See the command help (`sitestacker clone -h`) for usage.
+The `sitestacker clone` command will clone all these repositories for you - see the command help (`sitestacker clone -h`) for usage.

 You have two options to clone the sub-repositories: